Service Definitions

 - BarsDependent( typed(Bar) )

-You can also automatically pass an array of services of a specific type as an argument using autowiring.
+An array of services of a certain type can also be passed as an argument automatically using autowiring.

-The tagged() function creates an array of all services with a specified tag.
-Multiple tags can be listed, separated by commas.
+The tagged() function then creates an array of all services with a specific tag.
+Here too, you can specify multiple tags separated by commas.

 services: